Home Adaptations for Safe and Comfortable Live-in Care

 Key Adaptations to Consider

-Keeping frequently used items within easy reach can reduce bending or over-reaching.
+Positioning frequently used items (medications, kettle, clothing, TV remote) within easy reach helps avoid bending or stretching and encourages independence.

 Respecting the Home Environment